Meeting Time: February 08, 2022 at 5:00pm PST

 • Default_avatar

-Mia Levy over 2 years ago
+Mia Levy almost 3 years ago

 I oppose these closures.
 They will make education less accessible and disproportionately affect marginalized communities.
 Many students may stop attending school altogether if they cannot get there easily and safely.